Last Updated on May 24, 2026 by John Berry

 Hi, I’m John Berry.
 I was first interested in ham radio as a kid in the 60s and got my callsign GM8JBJ in the early 70s.
 I then went professional and for many years I worked in the UK, travelling worldwide, and ran radiocommunications companies.
 For the most part I did nothing in the hobby until 2019.
 My core interest now is radiowave propagation in the Earth’s atmosphere and just above into the edge of space.

-This site documents my investigations and understanding of propagation.
 Hover over the Knowledgebase menu for a drop-down of the sub-topics.

 Engineer domains